All resources

 How to use TDEE for weight loss

 For a slow, sustainable cut, eat 250 to 500 calories below your TDEE each day.
-That is roughly half a pound to one pound of fat loss per week.
+That is roughly 0.5 to 1 lb of fat loss per week for most healthy adults.

 A bigger deficit is not always better.
-Aggressive cuts often backfire because hunger and fatigue make them hard to stick with, and a lot of the early scale weight is water and glycogen, not fat.
+Aggressive cuts often backfire because hunger and fatigue make them hard to stick with, much of the early scale weight is water and glycogen rather than fat, and very low calorie targets should be supervised by a qualified professional.
 Pick a deficit you can hold for several weeks, then check in.

 If you also want to see how your current weight compares to a standard healthy range for your height, the BMI calculator gives you a separate frame of reference.